Unboxed-Software/solana-course/content/type-cosplay.md

 Take some time to review at least one program and ensure that account types have a discriminator and that those are checked for each account and instruction.
 Since standard Anchor types handle this check automatically, you're more likely to find a vulnerability in a native program.

 Remember, if you find a bug or exploit in somebody else's program, please alert them!
 If you find one in your own program, be sure to patch it right away.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=37ebccab-b19a-43c6-a96a-29fa7e80fdec)!